docker/docs/engine/context/aci-integration.md

   You can also specify a name for the Compose application using the `--project-name` flag during deployment.
 If no name is specified, a name will be derived from the working directory.

   Containers started as part of Compose applications will be displayed along with single containers when using `docker ps`.
 Their container ID will be of the format: `<COMPOSE-PROJECT>_<SERVICE>`.
-  These containers cannot be stopped, started or removed independently since they are all part of the same ACI container group.
+  These containers cannot be stopped, started, or removed independently since they are all part of the same ACI container group.
   You can view each container's logs with `docker logs`.
 You can list deployed Compose applications with `docker compose ls`.
 This will list only compose applications, not single containers started with `docker run`.
 You can remove a Compose application with `docker compose down`.

 > **Note**